How do I find and hire a voiceover artist?

 How and when will I get the files?

-Files can be provided as MP3 or WAV either by email or a file transfer system like Dropbox or WeTransfer.
-Files can be delivered raw or edited and ready to use.
+Files are usually provided as MP3 or WAV either by email or a file transfer system, like WeTransfer.
+Files can be delivered raw or fully edited, de-breathed, volume adjusted and ready to use.
 Raw files are often required when a sound engineer is going to process the audio.
+Edited files are best requested for eLearning or telephone work, where no additional processing is necessary.

-Most jobs are turned around within 48 hours of receiving the script but let me know if you are on a tight timescale and I will do my best to accommodate!
+Most standard jobs are turned around within 48 hours of receiving the script but let me know if you are on a tight timescale and I will do my best to accommodate!
+For longer projects, please let me know your deadline and I will give you a turnaround estimate along with my quote.

 What if I don’t like the end result?

-We will agree the basics of style, tone and pace prior to recording and it is common for voice artists to send a sample for approval before recording the full script.
-A professional voiceover artist is trained to interpret the copy and place emphasis where necessary; however, if there are any parts where you feel the message does not come across as intended then a re-record is included in the fee, and I will follow your specific instructions to get it just how you want it.
-Note the free re-record only covers changes to emphasis/ tone/pace etc – if you change your mind about the script after the job has been completed then additional studio fees will apply!
+A professional voiceover artist is trained to interpret the copy and place emphasis where necessary and it’s normal for voiceover artists to send a sample for approval before recording the full script.
+We will use the sample to agree the basics of style, tone and pace prior to recording – however, if there are any parts where you feel the message does not come across as intended then either a full or partial a re-record is included in the fee, and I will follow your specific instructions to get it just how you want it.

 How do I pay?

 New clients may be asked for a deposit upfront to cover studio time, with the balance to be paid on receipt of the finished file.
-Once we have worked together any future jobs are invoiced on 28 day payment terms.
-Payment can be taken via bank transfer or PayPal.
-Clients who repeatedly pay late will be asked to pay upfront for future work.
+Once we have worked together any future jobs are invoiced on 30 day payment terms and as a freelancer, I really appreciate clients who pay on time.
+Payment can be made via bank transfer or PayPal.
+If you work for a large organisation who will only pay invoices on 60-day terms please let me know at the time of booking so that I can make a note of this.
+Sorry but clients who repeatedly pay late will be asked to pay upfront for future work.